Sylvia-16/FlashPS/README.md

 # We have pulled the image on the provided machine.
 You can skip this.
 On your machine, you can pull the prebuilt Docker image with the following command.
 docker pull jiangxiaoxiao/flashps:latest

+# Clear the stopped container, if it exists
+docker kill flashps-ae
+docker rm flashps-ae

 # Run the following command to spin up the container.
 This may take a few minutes.
 docker run -d --name flashps-ae --runtime=nvidia --gpus all --shm-size=16g \
 -e NVIDIA_VISIBLE_DEVICES=all -e CUDA_VISIBLE_DEVICES=0,1,2,3,4,5,6,7 \